LJSigersmith/CSC575/docs/Syllabus/index.md

 ---

-## Changes to This Syllabus

-The instructor reserves the right to modify this syllabus.
-Any changes will be announced in class and posted on Blackboard.

----

 ## Semester Schedule – CSC575: Open Source Software Development

 **Note:** This schedule is subject to change.
 Any updates will be announced in class and reflected on the course website.